 - Supplements span a wide spectrum.
 The supplement market is a multi-million dollar business and nutritional supplements include a broad range of products.
 Some are available over the counter, while others require a prescription.
 Some supplements have a lot of protein and calories, the nutrients that help you gain weight.
 There are also bodybuilding supplements, and on the other end of the spectrum, weight loss supplements.
 Supplements can be for single nutrients, such as vitamin D or iron, or multiple nutrients, such as a multivitamin.
 Herbal products also fall under the umbrella of nutritional supplements.

 - Heed caution.
 Even if you don’t have kidney disease, you should talk with your healthcare provider before taking any nutritional supplements in order to find theone(s) that might be right for you.
-Supplements are not regulated by the Food and Drug Administration (FDA), and many products can be dangerous, especially for people with kidney disease.
+The Food and Drug Administration (FDA) is not authorized to approve dietary supplements for safety and effectiveness before they are marketed, and some products can be dangerous for people with kidney disease.
 Supplements for weight loss, bodybuilding, or an “energy boost” should not be used by people with kidney disease or kidney failure.
 You may hear a friend or family member claim an herbal supplement has improved their health or well-being.
 While this advice may be okay for them, it can be dangerous for you, because some herbal products can harm your kidneys and actually make kidney disease worse.

 - Nutrients can build up in your body.
 Damaged kidneys cannot clear waste products that build up in the body, so as kidney disease progresses, certain nutrients may accumulate.
 Potassium is a clear example of this problem.
 With kidney disease, it is very important to check your blood levels of potassium.
 If your level is high, you should stop taking any supplements with added potassium.